• Updated July 25, 2022

 Cloudways Customer Support

 Fortunately, Cloudways offers 24/7 support via live chat and ticketing system.
 The Cloudways team is quick to respond (usually immediately via live chat) and hopefully resolve your issues, depending on whom you're talking to.
-So you can contact support easily via live chat.
+So you can contact support quickly via live chat.

 SiteGround Customer Support